 Greece celebrated on Holy Saturday night the Resurrection of Christ at local churches throughout the country.

-The Holy Fire is then shared with all the people inside and outside the church.
+The Holy Fire was then shared with all the people inside and outside the church.

-At midnight the priest announces that Christ Has Risen (“Christos Anesti”) in a mystical chant.
+At midnight the priest announced that Christ Has Risen (“Christos Anesti”) in a mystical chant.